 News Environment Litelok, the Wearable Bike Lock, Gets Lighter and Stronger With the e-bike revolution, this is exactly what we need.
-By Lloyd Alter Design Editor University of Toronto Lloyd Alter is Design Editor for Treehugger and teaches Sustainable Design at Ryerson University in Toronto. our editorial process Facebook Facebook Twitter Twitter Lloyd Alter Published March 16, 2021 04:45PM EDT Fact checked by Haley Mast Fact checker Harvard University Extension School Haley Mast is a writer, fact checker, and conservationist with a certification in sustainability.
-Our Fact-Checking Process Article fact-checked on Mar 17, 2021 Haley Mast LITELOK Share Twitter Pinterest Email News Environment Business & Policy Science Animals Home & Design Current Events Treehugger Voices Back in 2015 when we reviewed the first Litelok in a now-archived post, I wrote that it broke the old 50-pound rule about bike locks: "All bicycles weigh fifty pounds.
+By Lloyd Alter Lloyd Alter Facebook Twitter Design Editor University of Toronto Lloyd Alter is Design Editor for Treehugger and teaches Sustainable Design at Ryerson University in Toronto.
+Learn about our editorial process Updated March 16, 2021 10:09PM EDT Fact checked by Haley Mast Fact checked by Haley Mast LinkedIn Harvard University Extension School Haley Mast is a freelance writer, fact-checker, and small organic farmer in the Columbia River Gorge.
+She enjoys gardening, reporting on environmental topics, and spending her time outside snowboarding or foraging.
+Topics of expertise and interest include agriculture, conservation, ecology, and climate science.
+Learn about our fact checking process LITELOK Share Twitter Pinterest Email News Environment Business & Policy Science Animals Home & Design Current Events Treehugger Voices News Archive Back in 2015 when we reviewed the first Litelok in a now-archived post, I wrote that it broke the old 50-pound rule about bike locks: "All bicycles weigh fifty pounds.
 A thirty-pound bicycle needs a twenty-pound lock.
 A forty-pound bicycle needs a ten-pound lock.
 A fifty-pound bicycle doesn't need a lock at all."
 However, the rule no longer applies in the era of the e-bike, where a 50-pound bike can be worth a lot of money.
 So I follow what I call the Chicago Rule, after an Abus lock representative who lives there told me that even with his company's expensive products, he adds a lock for every hour he is leaving his bike alone; "if I go to a three-hour movie, I put three locks on the bike."
 Neil Barron.
 Litelok The Litelok may well break this rule as well.
 Like the original, it is designed by Professor Neil Barron, an industrial designer who lost three bikes to theft but didn't want to carry heavier locks.
 According to the press release, "LITELOK’s lightweight and flexible locks have proven to be a favoured alternative to cumbersome and rigid locks with many riders.
 LITELOK CORE is engineered to be tough against attackers whilst easy to use for all types of rides.
 Cyclists can choose to wear it around their hips, mount it on their frame or pack it away."
 LITELOK There are layers upon layers of protection, starting with a braided sleeve, then a plastic protector, then hardened steel links, then a tensile steel core.
 All layers flex in sync to retain maximum flexibility without compromising on security.
 Even though it only weighs 5.5 pounds (2.5 kg) it gets a Diamond rating from Sold Secure, a British rating system run by a non-profit.
 The standard is a recent upgrade: "Diamond rated products provide the highest level of security in the bicycle category, aimed at very high value bicycles and e-bikes."
 LITELOK Bike theft has increased dramatically with the pandemic, with more people riding and more people desperate, so the diamond rating does give some comfort.
 They note that "We've built, tested and broken 1,054 prototypes and counting in the pursuit of our final lock design.
 LITELOK CORE has already passed stringent, independent security tests - simulating attack from the most common theft tools."
 Angle grinders have become the theft tool du jour and can go through just about any lock.
 The question is how long it takes; two independent reviewers found that the original Litelok could be cut with an angle grinder in 14 seconds and 20 seconds.
 The new lock is much better.
 Litelok tells Treehugger: "LITELOK CORE is rated as Sold Secure Bicycle Diamond, which is the highest level of insurance rated bike security and also Motorcycle Gold and LITELOK CORE offers our highest level of resistance to angle grinders.
 There isn’t a portable bike lock on the market that can withstand an angle grinder attack for a significant amount of time.
 As with all locks, a determined thief with the right tools and enough time will eventually be able to break through any lock but we’ve engineered our LITELOK CORE with layers of security and different materials to make it incredibly difficult."
 The availability of cheap battery-powered angle grinders is a problem for every lock manufacturer, which is why we say that a safe secure place to park is a must for the e-bike revolution.
 LITELOK Meanwhile, if you are going to carry a lot of locks, it's nice to have a highly reflective wearable one, there are only so many places on a bike to put them.
 It comes in three wearable lengths that you choose according to your pants size.
 Having lost a bit of money and a lot of time waiting for Kickstarters, I am pretty careful writing about projects that are launched there.
 However Litelock has delivered 50,000 of the original version of the lock, and have this one tested and ready to go, using Kickstarter more as a marketing tool than a way of getting startup funding.
 LITELOK Weight isn't as much of an issue on an e-bike as it is on a regular one, but it all adds up.
 The prices add up too; the three locks I carry now together cost more than I have paid for some bikes.
 The Litelok, at $125 is not out of line with these.
 More at Kickstarter, not yet posted on the Litelock website.